American Mensa is inviting intelligence.

 Congratulations!
 Your life as a Mensa member can start right now, and it takes just a few minutes to join online!
 Have a credit card handy as well as your acceptance letter, bill or email so that you can reference your member number.
 Within 10 business days you'll get your membership card and new member packet in the mail.
-Alternatively, you can talk to a Member Services Representative at (817) 607-0060 ext.
-199 during regular business hours, Central time, Monday through Friday.
+Alternatively, you can talk to a Member Services Representative at 888/294-8035 ext.
+199 during regular business hours during regular business hours, Central time, Monday through Friday.

 You think you were a member before.
 Do you have to test again?

 If you are a former member of American Mensa and are currently living in the United States or its protectorates, you do not have to requalify your membership.
 You can simply reinstate your membership.